dlce-eva/python-nexus/README.md

 ## Versions:

+ * v1.63:
+    - fixed an issue where the bin directory wasn't packed on py2.7 (thanks @xrotwang)
  * v1.62:
     - cached DataHandler's _characters_ property to speed up.
     - cached DataHandler's _symbol_ property to speed up.